Higginbottom leads Arkansas against Texas A&M - WTOP News

 College Station, Texas; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Arkansas faces Texas A&M after Izzy Higginbottom scored 32 points in Arkansas’ 75-73 loss to the Missouri Tigers.
+BOTTOM LINE: Arkansas plays Texas A&M after Izzy Higginbottom scored 32 points in Arkansas’ 75-73 loss to the Missouri Tigers.

+The Aggies are 9-6 on their home court.
+Texas A&M is ninth in the SEC with 10.6 offensive rebounds per game led by Sahara Jones averaging 2.6.

+The Razorbacks are 2-13 against SEC opponents.
+Arkansas averages 14.7 turnovers per game and is 4-4 when turning the ball over less than opponents.

-Texas A&M averages 62.0 points per game, 16.5 fewer points than the 78.5 Arkansas gives up.
-Arkansas has shot at a 38.9% clip from the field this season, 1.7 percentage points less than the 40.6% shooting opponents of Texas A&M have averaged.
+Texas A&M scores 62.0 points per game, 16.5 fewer points than the 78.5 Arkansas gives up.
+Arkansas has shot at a 38.9% rate from the field this season, 1.7 percentage points fewer than the 40.6% shooting opponents of Texas A&M have averaged.

-The Aggies and Razorbacks square off Sunday for the first time in conference play this season.

 Higginbottom is shooting 43.1% and averaging 23.8 points for the Razorbacks.
 Phoenix Stotijn is averaging 5.6 points over the last 10 games.